nathanpitman/Signature/readme.md

-# Outlook Auto Signature Add-in
+# Outlook Auto Signature Add-in POC

 An event-based Office.js add-in that automatically injects a remotely-managed HTML signature whenever a user opens a new compose window in Outlook.
 No task pane, no user interaction — it just works silently in the background.